Bhastrika Pranayama for Warmth

 Preparation

-- When the required number of expulsions, say ten for a round, is finished, the final expulsion is followed by a deepest possible inhalation.
+- When the required number of expulsions, say ten for a round, is

 - The breath is suspended as long as it could be done with comfort.